trampgeek/moodle-qtype_coderunner/Readme.md

   1. isdirected - defaults to true.
 Set it to false for a non-directed graph.

-  1. isfsm - defaults to true.
-Set it to false to prevent edges that enter the graph from space, i.e., without a start node.
+  1. isfsm - defaults to false.
+Set it to true to allow edges to enter the graph from space, i.e., without a start node.
+It also allows nodes to be marked as accept states by double clicking.

   1. noderadius - defaults to 26.
 The radius of nodes, in pixels.

   1. fontsize - defaults to 20.
 The size of the Arial font, in px.

+  1. textoffset.
+An offset in pixels used when positioning link label text.
+      Default 4.

+  1. locknodes.
+True to prevent the user from moving nodes.
+Useful when the answer box is preloaded with a graph that the student has to annotate by changing node or edge labels or by adding/removing edges.
+Note, though that nodes can still be added and deleted.

+  1. lockedges.
+True to prevent the user from dragging edges to change their curvature.
+Possibly useful if the answer box is preloaded with a graph that the student has to annotate by changing node or edge labels or by adding/removing edges.
+Also ensures that edges added by a student are straight, e.g. to draw a polygon on a set of given points.
+Note, though that edges can still be added and deleted.

   1. helpmenutext - text to replace the default help menu text.
 Must be a single JSON string written on line using "\n" to separate lines in the menu.